 Input Signal Polarity: Negative signals from n strips.

-Crosstalk: < 5% (via detector interstrip capacitance)

-Input Protection: Must sustain voltage step of 300 V of either polarity with a cumulative charge of 5 nC in 25 ns.
+Crosstalk: < 5% (via detector interstrip capacitance) Input Protection: Must sustain voltage step of 300 V of either polarity with a cumulative charge of 5 nC in 25 ns.
 Open Inputs: Any signal input can be open without affecting performance of other channels.
 Max Parasitic Leakage Current: 100 nA DC per channel with < 10 % change in gain at 1 fC input charge.

-3.2.2.3 Preamplifier- Shaper Characteristics
+3.2.2.3 Preamplifier-Shaper Characteristics

-Gain at the discriminator input: 100 mV/fC
+Gain at the discriminator input: 160 mV/fC for the nominal shaper current of 15 μA and the nominal process parameters

 Linearity:

 Peaking time: 20 ns

-Noise: Maximum rms noise for nominal components including

-contributions from: a) All detector parameters listed in Table 3.1 b) Two neighbouring channels (one on each side): 3 channel simulation will be:
+Noise: Maximum rms noise for nominal components including contributions from: a) All detector parameters listed in Table 3.1 b) Two neighbouring channels (one on each side): 3 channel simulation will be:

 <= 1400 electrons for unirradiated module